navdbaloch/angular-webrtc/README.md

-Server the angular application using `ng serve`
+Navigate to `webrtc-angular-app` directory &  Serve the angular application using `ng serve`

-Serve the websocket server to start BE server
+Navigate to `signaling-server` directory & Serve the BE app using `node index.js`

 Now, open two tabs in the browser, and click the "start call" button